-In 2003, Fatemeh Motamedi, an animal lover, and caregiver started towards a non-governmental organization (NGO) for the protection of animal rights in Iran.
+In 2003, Fatemeh Motamedi, an animal lover, and caregiver started a non-governmental organization (NGO) to protect animal rights in Iran.
 She named it

 This mission did not end there for somebody who could not stand to see animals being in pain, tortured, or abused.
 She opened a shelter on a plot of land measuring 3000 square meters in Hashtgerd.
 The property was a gift from her husband.
-With her own money and the help of a few friends, the first dogs were checked in on September04, 2004.
-Vafa Animal Shelter began and still currently operates as a part of the officially registered Centre for Animal Lovers.
+With her own money and the help of a few friends, the first dogs were checked in on September 4, 2004.
+Vafa Animal Shelter began and still operates as a part of the officially registered Centre for Animal Lovers.

 Then & Now – Milestones